00sapo/LaudareAnnotator/Readme.md

 7. Remember last used rules
 8. Consistent with visible annotations (hidden, transparent, empty shapes/texts are skipped)
+9. Further command to compute statistics about the annotations ("Extensions" > "Laudare Extension Counts")

 ## How to use